What is junk mail?

 Please note that if you do not comply with this notice, I can apply to the court for an order against you under the Data Protection Act.

-If you have written to the organisation to ask them to stop sending you marketing material, but they have continued to send it, then you may wish to report your concerns to the ICO.
+If you have written to the organisation to ask them to stop sending you marketing material, but they have continued to send it, then you may wish to report your concerns.